Stoa

 FAQs

-Frequently asked questions about Stoa - what it is, how it works, pricing, and more.
+Frequently asked questions about Stoa — what it is, how it works, pricing, privacy, and what running a session actually looks like.

 The basics

-Stoa is a collaborative workspace where your team meets, AI builds, and makes decisions that actually stick.
-It combines video calls, a shared editor and filesystem, an AI agent, and automatic decision tracking in one workspace.
+Stoa is a collaborative workspace where your team meets, AI builds, and keeps your documentation up to date.
+It combines video calls, a shared editor and filesystem, an AI agent, and an automatic Notetaker in one workspace.

-When you have a meeting in Stoa, it captures what was decided, links those decisions to the code they produced, and stores everything so you can search it later.
+When you have a meeting in Stoa, the Notetaker captures topics from your conversation, compares them against your project docs, and applies new information directly.
 Six months from now, you can click on any line and see why it was written.

 Product-oriented founders and PMs who want meetings that produce something.
 Engineers who want to understand the full flow of the product and decisions.
 Teams who are tired of switching between Zoom, Cursor, and Notion.